-- The front of the torso is restricted to the front of the body starting at the bottom of the belt and going up to the base of the throat, and from one side seam of the uniform to the other side seam. - Legal hand techniques include only the following: punch, backfist, hammerfist, ridgehand and knife hand techniques. - Striking techniques going towards or making contact with areas outside of this definition will be considered illegal.
+- The front of the torso is restricted to the front of the body starting at the hips and going up to the base of the throat, and from one side seam of the uniform to the other side seam. - Legal hand techniques include only the following: punch, backfist, hammerfist, ridgehand and knife hand techniques. - Striking techniques going towards or making contact with areas outside of this definition will be considered illegal.
 (See Warnings)